vedant-bhutra/vedant-bhutra.github.io/index.md

 A passion for pure mathematics and a curiosity for theoretical physics has lead me to explore the intersection of both of these domains.
 I enjoy working on problems in **physical mathematics** (number theory, topology, and geometry in physics) -- particularly in _quantum field theories_, _supersymmetry_ and _string theory_.

-A few interesting projects that I am working on or have got to work on in the past are:
+A few interesting projects that I am currently working:
-- Applications of **mock modular forms** in black hole physics, particularly in the context of CHL orbifolds.
+- **Mock modular forms** in partition functions of black holes in string theory, particularly in the context of CHL orbifolds.
-- Supersymmetric boundary conditions for **higher spin $AdS_3$ gravity** and its dual description in terms of Fermi droplets.
+- Supersymmetric boundary conditions for **higher spin gravity** in $AdS_3$ and its geometric description in terms of Fermi droplets.
-- A field theoretic model of **superconductivity** with spin-orbit interaction and coupling to magnons and other bosons.

 You can read more about my research [here](https://vedant-bhutra.github.io/research).